m4c4r0n1n/nananvim/README.md

 ## Windows Users

-Yo, real talk - this config is built for Linux.
+This config is built primarily for Linux.
 If you're on Windows, here are your options:

 ### Option 1: WSL2 (Recommended - Just Do This)
 Install Ubuntu through WSL2 and follow the Ubuntu install instructions above.
 You'll get the full experience including image previews if you use Windows Terminal or another WSL-compatible terminal.
-This is seriously the easiest way, I promise.

 ### Option 2: Native Windows (Not Recommended But Possible)
 The config *should* work natively on Windows, but you'll need to: